 - Their milk has a very high butterfat content, making it sweet, rich and great tasting (as well as wonderful for making all sorts of things like ice cream and cheese).
-It is very similar in taste to cow’s milk, but is more easily digested and naturally homogenized.
+It is very similar in taste to cow’s milk, but is more easily digested.
 Even those individuals who are lactose intolerant can often drink this milk without problems.

 - The Nigerian Dwarf is a small sized goat, making them much easier to handle, and SAFER around children.
 They only reach about 22″ high (at their withers), and weigh about 40-75 lbs.

 - Nigerian Dwarves don’t require a large amount of space, they are easy to keep, and much more cost effective than larger goats or cows.

 - They are beautiful little animals, and come in a wide range of colours.
 Some of our little girls and boys even have BLUE EYES!